 The best part of this trail is the view of Half Dome that you get from the trail.

 I wish we had spent more time in Yosemite Valley but that’s on the to do list for the next trip!
 During the summer, it can get very crowded and traffic is a problem here.
 Staying overnight in one of the valley’s hotels is a way to see the sites without dealing with the traffic.
-I’d also like to go back and tour the Pioneer Yosemite History Center and the Yosemite museum and visitors center (currently closed due to COVID).
+I’d also like to go back and tour the Yosemite Museum and visitor’s center.

 If you have little ones and want to view most things from your car, check out Yosemite’s auto tour.
 It takes you past most of the main sites in the park.
 As with any national park, be sure to download the Gypsy app for a GPS-enabled car tour.
 I wish I had known about this app on our trip!
 However you decide to visit, don’t forget to pick up a Junior Ranger booklet for your child!

 An easy addition to any trip to or from the southern part of Yosemite is the little town of Mariposa.
 This town was a supply hub during the California Gold Rush, and it feels as if you’re stepping back in time when you visit.
 John C. Frémont, the famed American explorer, politician, and husband of the even more famous (to me!)
 Jessie Benton Frémont, had claim to most of the Mariposa mining district.
 We visited the Mariposa Museum and History Center on our drive from Yosemite to Monterey, and I was excited to see some of Jessie’s things in the museum (it’s even located on Jessie Street!).
 The museum is chock full of all kinds of interesting artifacts and decor, and my kids loved exploring its hodge podge of historical items!